nxarch/nxarch/packages/ng-nest/README.md

 ## Prerequisites

-You need a NestJS application and a Angular application in the same workspace.
+You need a NestJS application and an Angular application in the same [workspace](#setup-nx-apps-if-not-already-setup).
 Nx Version >= 14.0.0

 ## Installation